johnno1962/Dynamo/README.md

 with SSL, Proxies and what you could call "Swift Server Pages" which are loadable bundles of code placed in the document hierarchy.

-The Dynamo server core is based on "Swiftlets", instances implementing the DynamoSwiftlet which are presented with incoming HTTP requests from the browser and can choose to process it in any manner it chooses.
+The Dynamo server core is based on "Swiftlets", instances implementing the `DynamoSwiftlet` protocol which are presented with incoming HTTP requests from the browser and can choose to process it in any manner it chooses.
 The developer passes in an array of swiftlet instances combining the features and applications desired on server startup.

 ```Swift
     @objc public protocol DynamoSwiftlet {